• Home

 Policy Statement:

-The following eligibility requirements govern all graduate teaching assistant (GTA) appointments at the University of Kansas, Lawrence.
+The following eligibility requirements govern all graduate teaching assistant (GTA) appointments at the University of Kansas Lawrence and Edwards campuses.

-In accordance with the Memorandum of Agreement (MOA) between the University of Kansas, the Kansas Board of Regents, and the Graduate Teaching Assistants' Coalition, American Federation of Teachers - Kansas (GTAC), in order to be eligible for a GTA appointment, a graduate student must meet all of the following conditions:
+In accordance with the Memorandum of Agreement (MOA) between the University of Kansas, the Kansas Board of Regents, and the Graduate Teaching Assistants' Coalition, American Federation of Teachers - Kansas (GTAC; representing Graduate Teaching Assistants at the University of Kansas, Lawrence), in order to be eligible for a GTA appointment, a graduate student must meet all of the following conditions:

 1. During the term of appointment, the student is admitted to and enrolled in a graduate degree program offered by the University of Kansas;

-2. During the term of appointment, the student is enrolled in no fewer than six (6) graduate credit hours per semester or other credit hours as required for the student's graduate degree and as approved by the Dean's Office of the student's home academic school or College.
+2. During the term of appointment, the student is enrolled in accordance with the Office of Graduate Studies policy definition of full-time enrollment for students with a GTA position, or other credit hours as required for the student's graduate degree and as approved by the Dean's Office of the student's home academic school or college.
 [Note: GTAs on summer session appointments may enroll but are not required to do so.]

 1. Enrollment and Medical Leave: Should the student be unable to enroll in six (6) graduate or other approved hours for reasons pertaining to medical condition or other hardship, that student may, with supporting documentation and the approval of the department of employment (and the department of study in cases in which the two are different), petition the Dean’s Office of the home academic school or College that this requirement be waived.
 Final approval rests with the Dean’s Office.